astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 **2015:** The "RoboCop" project is unveiled by OCP.
 Due to problems with the ED-209 and the success of RoboCop, ethical constraints are considered a mandatory feature for any robot intending to interact with humans. ([RC])

 _Though Cyberdyne's engineers and scientists who had studied the Terminator design retained their knowledge, the ED-209 was physically effective but behaviorally flawed.
 The Three Laws of Robotics are introduced to restrain robot behavior._

+_The advanced AI which yields human-level intelligence by 2035 is spearheaded by ENCOM, since the presence of the last ISO Quorra makes revolutionary AI and artificial life a simple matter to reverse engineer._

 **2035:** Detective Del Spooner investigates the death of Alfred Lanning, head of US Robotics.
 Spooner and Dr. Susan Calvin learn of VIKI, a powerful central processor running at USR. ([IR])